TobiasBengtsson/file-tracker/README.md

 Print file names and file hashes of current directory to STDOUT:
 `dotnet run -- index`

-Print file names and file hashes of current directory + subfolders to STDOUT:
+Print file names and file hashes of current directory + subdirectories to STDOUT:
 `dotnet run -- index -r`

 Print file names and file hashes of current directory to file.
-Appends the information if the file exists.
+Appends the information if the file exists:
 `dotnet run -- index -o /path/to/output.txt`

-Print file names and file hashes of /my/directory to STDOUT.
+Print file names and file hashes of /my/directory to STDOUT:
 `dotnet run -- index -p /my/directory`

+### Clean files examples

+This assumes you have an index file already located at `/my/index.txt`.

+Perform a dry run of the current directory:
+`dotnet run -- clean -i /my/index.txt -d`

+Perform a clean of the current directory:
+`dotnet run -- clean -i /my/index.txt`

+Perform a clean of the current directory, including subdirectories:
+`dotnet run -- clean -i /my/index.txt -r`

+Perform a clean of directory /my/directory:
+`dotnet run -- clean -i /my/index.txt -p /my/directory`